sherlock-audit/2025-07-debank/README.md

 ___

 ### Q: Are there any limitations on values set by admins (or other roles) in the codebase, including restrictions on array lengths?
 The admin is considered trusted, but we want to make sure that, if the admin account/key were ever compromised, any resulting damage to the protocol would remain within controllable limits.
 If the malicious actor can steal users' hanging approvals (e.g. a user approved the in-scope code to spend type(uint256).max tokens, and the malicious actor can steal them after getting the admin's key/account), then it's considered a valid issue with Medium impact.
-Any other damage that the malicious actor can inflict on the protocol is considered acceptable.
+Any other damage that the malicious actor can inflict on the protocol with compromised admin keys/accounts is considered acceptable.

 ___

 ### Q: Are there any limitations on values set by admins (or other roles) in protocols you integrate with, including restrictions on array lengths?